 G 4239 |

-So check it out: The meek inheriting the earth comes up twice, actually.
+So check it out: The meek inheriting the earth actually comes up twice.
 In Psalm 37.11, and in Christ Jesus’s “Blessed are the meek, for they shall inherit the earth.”
 Mt 5.5

 Some bibles have a mini-concordance in the back, to be used as just this sort of index.
 They don’t include every word.
 Really, not even an exhaustive concordance does: There are 64,040 instances of “the” in the KJV.
 (More instances of “the” than there are verses.)
-When people are trying to track down a verse, they don’t use “the.”
-Too common.
+But when people are trying to track down a verse, seldom are they looking for the word “the.”
+Or “but,” or “and,” or “he,” or other all-too-common words.

 Wanna know the original word for “ass” in 2 Peter 2.16?
 Strong’s concordance will point you to number 5268, and once you look up that number in the Greek dictionary, you find this: